Spectral-free estimation of L\'evy densities in high-frequency regime: Introduction

 One way to proceed is to translate from a probabilistic to a statistical setting Corollary 8.8 in \cite{sato}: ``\emph{Every infinitely divisible distribution is the limit of a sequence of compound Poisson distributions}.''
 We are also motivated by the fact that a compound Poisson approximation has been successfully applied to approximate general pure jump Lévy processes, both theoretically and for applications.
 For example, it is a standard way to simulate trajectories of pure jump Lévy processes (see e.g. Chapter 6, Section 3 in \cite{tankov}).
 An alternative strategy would consist in taking advantage of the asymptotic equivalence result in \cite{Mlevy} to construct an estimator of the Lévy density $f$.
 Yet, the resulting estimator would have the strong disadvantage of being randomized and, more fundamentally, it would require the knowledge of $f$ in a neighborhood of the origin.

-In the literature, nonparametric estimation of finite Lévy densities, i.e. Lévy densities of compound Poisson processes, is well understood both from high frequency and low frequency observations (see, among others, \cite{belomestny2018nonparametric,MR2001642,coca2018efficient,coca2018adaptive,van2007kernel}, and \cite{gugushvili2014nonparametric} for the multidimensional setting).
-Moreover, an optimal pathwise strategy for high frequency observations has been proposed in \cite{Duval}, inspiring the present study.
+In the literature, nonparametric estimation of finite Lévy densities, i.e. Lévy densities of compound Poisson processes, is well understood both from high frequency and low frequency observations (see, among others, \cite{belomestny2018nonparametric,MR2001642,coca2018efficient,coca2018adaptive,Duval,van2007kernel}).
 Building an estimator of $f$ for a Lévy process $X$ with infinite Lévy measure is a more demanding task; for any time interval $[0,t]$, the process $X$ almost certainly jumps infinitely many times.
 In particular, $f$ is unbounded in any neighborhood of the origin.
 The techniques used for compound Poisson processes do not generalize immediately.
 Nevertheless, many results on the estimation of -infinite- Lévy densities from discrete data already exist.
-Spectral techniques enabled to build estimates of functionals of the Lévy density, such as $x f(x)$ or $x^{2} f(x)$ --which arise naturally when using the Lévy-Khintchine formula-- leading to estimators of $f$ on compact sets away from 0.
+Spectral techniques enabled to build estimates of functionals of the Lévy density, such as $x f(x)$ or $x^{2} f(x)$ ---which arise naturally when using the Lévy--Khintchine formula--- leading to estimators of $f$ on compact sets away from 0.
 A non-exhaustive list of works estimating $f$ for $L_2$ and $L_\infty$ loss functions includes \cite{MR2816339,MR2565560,figueroa2011sieve,LH,gugushvili2009nonparametric,Shota12,kappus2015nonparametric,NR09,Trabs15}; a review is also available in the textbook \cite{BCGM}.